Madhurithotakua/Nov_task/README.md

 - **Cards:** The Cards component showcases a main card highlighting the ICC Men's World Cup 2011 victory, along with a series of sub-cards.
 Each sub-card presents distinct aspects, including historical triumphs, iconic moments, player contributions, behind-the-scenes insights, technological advancements, and memorable cricket moments, all linked to relevant external sources, creating an engaging display of cricket history in a visually appealing format.

-- **PieCharts:**  The PieCharts component, built using React and Chart.js, displays informative pie charts highlighting statistical data of players from the 2011 ICC Men's Cricket World Cup.
-Key features include:
+- **PieCharts:**  The PieCharts component, built using React and Chart.js, displays informative pie charts highlighting statistical data of players
-**Visualization of Player Performance**

 ->Utilizes Chart.js to render pie charts showcasing player statistics such as runs scored and wickets taken during the 2011 World Cup.
 ->Dynamically generates individual charts for each player using data fetched from the worldCup2011Winners array.
  ![WhatsApp Image 2023-11-13 at 01 43 36_ab078ebd](https://github.com/Madhurithotakua/Nov_task/assets/104493027/42555ca5-d067-40cd-80b0-91240f630cb8)